 Bengal Station tandoori restaurant (right), which is now situated in the old

-station buildings - and is currently
+station buildings - and is currently undergoing a

 restaurant was later named Natraj - see the updated picture in